 This step will make or break your knowledge base.
 Good writing is essential to convey your message and engage readers.
 Otherwise, customers might get tired of blunt, uninformative language and churn.

-So, in order to write effective articles, you could follow certain rules:
+So, in order to write effective knowledge base articles articles, you could follow certain rules:

 There are a number of things to consider: